-1 The employer shall raise the salary scale of medical school graduates and medical interns to the following salary number in the scale for each year of experience until they reach the maximum salary on the scale:
+1 The employer shall raise the salary scale of medical school graduates and medical interns to the following salary number in the scale for each year of experience until they reach the maximum salary on the scale.

-experience that counts in full:
+Experience that counts in full:

-- employment as a medical intern in a similar (hospital) job; - employment as a medical school graduate in patient care in a similar (hospital) job; - employment as a physician-researcher in medical scientific research; - employment as a physician-project assistant for a medical project in a hospital; - employment as a medical school graduate in education or research in a hospital. - 2 For a year of experience as referred to in the first paragraph to count, twelve months of relevant experience must have been gained. - 3 If on the date that the employee commences employment he has not completed the number of months required for a year of experience, the employer shall fix the date of the periodic increase in such a way that if the work is performed well the next periodic increase shall be awarded at such time as the year of experience is completed.
+- employment as a medical intern in a similar (hospital) job; - employment as a medical school graduate in patient care in a similar (hospital) job; - employment as a physician-researcher in medical scientific research; - employment as a physician-project assistant for a medical project in a hospital; - employment as a medical school graduate in education or research in a hospital; - for employment conrtacts that commenced on or after 1 April 2015, relevant experience in medical scientific research for the medical exam will count. - 2 For a year of experience as referred to in the first paragraph to count, twelve months of relevant experience must have been gained. - 3 If on the date that the employee commences employment he has not completed the number of months required for a year of experience, the employer shall fix the date of the periodic increase in such a way that if the work is performed well the next periodic increase shall be awarded at such time as the year of experience is completed.